oderby/owenderby.com/content/blog/election_pa_2016_p2.md

 [^6]: As mentioned before, 1996 is missing when we consider registration data
     because I couldn't find it at the county level.

-[^7]: It's not, due to the way the electoral college works in America.
-I suspect
-    the general population's understanding of the electoral college spiked during and after the election this year.

-[^8]: A more conservative analysis would attribute these additional votes along
-    party lines, greatly reducing the number of marginal votes represented.
-Either way, the resulting analysis still holds.

-[^9]: Assuming that all these extra registered Republicans turned out to vote
-    for Trump